 An equality analysis has been produced to accompany those service offers where officers consider there is a potential significant impact on communities within Lancashire.
-Where no equality analysis has been produced we will consider further the potential impact of the service offer and, where appropriate, develop and refine our equality analysis over the period of consultation.
+Where appropriate we will develop and refine our equality analysis during the implementation of new service models.